Democratic National Convention 2020: Speakers, Schedule and How to Watch

 “In just three days, we will kick off a Democratic National Convention that will look and feel very different than past conventions.
 It will truly be a convention across America, and these incredible artists will help us tell the story of where we are as a country today under Donald Trump’s failed leadership, and the promise of what we can and should be with Joe Biden as president,” said Stephanie Cutter, 2020 Democratic National Convention program executive, in a news release.
 “These artists are committed to engaging with, registering and mobilizing voters to get us over the finish line in November.”

-The Biden campaign has also recruited a number of high-profile hosts — among them actress Alyssa Milano — to lead watch parties via Zoom across the country to unite supporters.
+The Biden campaign has also recruited a number of high-profile hosts — among them actresses Alyssa Milano and Connie Britton — to lead watch parties via Zoom across the country to unite supporters.
 The watch parties, like the convention itself, will be online.

 How to Watch the Democratic National Convention on TV and Online